szafranski/RH-ota/AUTO_HOTSPOT.md

 If you are going to shield your nodes to improve accuracy, it would be good to have the pie outside that shielding.

-* When connected to Wi-Fi, most routers will allow you to use bonjour to connect to the raspberry pi So you can ssh to your RotorHazard device by doing: `ssh pi@rasberrypi.local`
+* When connected to Wi-Fi, most routers will allow you to use bonjour to connect to the Raspberry Pi So you can ssh to your RotorHazard device by doing: `ssh pi@rasberrypi.local`
 * If you change the hostname: ether through GUI or via `raspi-config` > `networking` > `hostname` to something like:
 **rotorhazard**  then your timer would be assessable as `ssh pi@rotorhazard.local`